 The Pandemic Transformed Shopping in Spain

 When COVID-19 hit Spain, businesses had to deal with challenges such as supply chain disruptions, resulting inventory issues, loss of staff and a general lockdown.
 This provided an opportunity for many businesses to make the pivot online.
 And because Spanish consumers changed their spending habits to shopping online, those stores were successful.

 For example, within the first six months of 2022, apparel retailer Zara began a new omnichannel initiative that resulted in smaller stores' closure and integrated into more prominent format locations.
 The retailer launched an app with a “Store Mode” that allowed 25 stores across Spain to offer new features to customers, such as ordered products being ready for pickup within 30 minutes.

 What Does Customer Behavior Look Like in Spain?

-Ecommerce shoppers in Spain have very distinctive commonalities.
+Ecommerce shoppers in Spain have very distinctive characteristics.

 Spanish Consumers Are Price-Conscious

-Last year, the company announced its plans to partner with approximately 10,000 Spanish retailers, further opening up the Spanish ecommerce market.
+The company has partnered with more than 10,000 Spanish retailers, which opens up the Spanish ecommerce market.
 But AliExpress is not the biggest ecommerce company in Spain.
 That title is held by another price-conscious marketplace, Amazon Spain.

-On the inverse, Spanish ecommerce retailers sell mostly to the UK, Italy, and France but at much lower volumes.
-Spain’s lag in ecommerce sales are mostly due to issues with rigid antifraud filters, credit card restrictions, and too few payment methods.
-Better fraud prevention and payment platforms are going to be the key to expanding ecommerce among Spanish merchants.
+On the inverse, Spanish ecommerce retailers sell mostly to the United Kingdom, Italy and France but at much lower volumes.
+Spain’s lag in ecommerce sales is mostly due to issues with rigid antifraud filters, credit card restrictions and too few payment methods.
+Better fraud prevention and payment platforms are going to be the key to expanding ecommerce among Spanish businesses.